The African-European Energy Intensive Industry Community

-The opportunity for a new European 'Schuman' and a new African 'Mandela'
+The opportunity for a new African "Mandela" and a new European "Schuman"

+• 9 May 1950, the European Coal and Steel Community.
 On 9 May, the EU celebrates the signing of the ECSC Declaration of 9 May 1950.
-Robert Schuman, the French foreign minister, managed to convince five European countries to pool their coal and steel, resulting in the EU and 74 years of lasting peace in Europe.
+Robert Schuman, the French foreign minister, managed to convince five European countries France, West Germany, Italy, the Netherlands, Belgium and Luxembourg to pool their coal and steel, resulting in the EU and 74 years of lasting peace in Europe.
+(9 May EU-day)

 To safeguard prosperity and well-being in Europe, popular politicians are making passionate pleas for investments in nuclear energy (climate transition and preservation of industrial Europe) and to take strict action against illegal economic migration.
 However, the world is one big village: CO2 emissions don't stop at the border, and with climate catastrophes and a lack of decent jobs in factories and related services in Africa, there is a chance that in twenty years' time Europe will be flooded by an order of magnitude higher number of illegal migrants from Africa than today.
 Fences, push-backs, flights to Kigali, shelter in North and West Africa, solidarity spread throughout Europe do not bring any solace.